sarsanaee/sarsanaee.github.io/about.md

 I also spend a couple of months at [EPFL LCA2](https://www.epfl.ch/labs/lca2/) in 2017.
 I studied the availability of Electrical Grid Controllers on Xen hypervisor.

+### News
+15-11-2021 - Our work (led by <a href="https://sebymiano.github.io/">Sebastiano
+Miano</a>) "Domain Specific Run Time Optimization for Software Data Planes", has been accepted to ASPLOS'22!

 ### Teaching
 Distributed systems - Spring'21 (TA)
 Big data analytics - Fall'20 (TA)